-- Your goals must be specific.
+- Have specific goals.
 You might say, "I want to be successful."
 Well, who doesn't?
-But can you define what success means to you?
-Success to one person may mean becoming CEO of a company while to another person it may mean getting home from work by 6 o'clock every night.
+But can you define what success means?
+Success to one person may mean becoming CEO of a company while to another person it may mean getting home from work by 6 pm every day.

 - Don't be negative.
-Make sure your goal is something you want rather than something you want to avoid.
-For instance instead of saying "I don't want to be stuck in this job for another four years," say "I want to improve my skills over the next four years so that I qualify for a better job."
+Your goal should be something you want rather than something you want to avoid.
+It is much better to say, for instance, "I want to improve my skills over the next four years so that I qualify for a better job" than "I don't want to be stuck in this job for another four years."

 - Be realistic.
 Your long-term goals must be compatible with your abilities and skills.
 Stating "I want to win a Grammy Award" if you can't sing or play an instrument will set you up for failure.